unnsteinngardars-zz/mr-gadget/README.md

-# mr-gadget
+# Mr Gadget

-Assignment for Salt Pay
+An assignment for Salt Pay

 ## Install Docker